alperencapar/I-m-Learning-Javascript/README.md

 ### I have collected all codes that i write while i've learning JS.
-Description lines and some variable names are Turkish
+Description lines and some variable names are Turkish, excluding examples(apps)